DesktopFolder/DesktopFolder.github.io/src/draaft/documentation.md

 ![](/assets/draaft/mod-download.jpg)

 **Todo: There may be other dependencies.
-For now, the best approach is to just [use ModCheck](https://github.com/tildejustin/modcheck/releases) to ensure you have all the relevant Minecraft speedrunning mods.
-If you're unfamiliar with Minecraft speedrunning and want to play drAAft, you should probably uncheck the mod "StandardSettings".
-All other mods should be fine.**
+For now, the best approach is to just [use ModCheck](https://github.com/tildejustin/modcheck/releases) to ensure you have all the relevant Minecraft speedrunning mods, EXCEPT SEEDQUEUE.
+If you're unfamiliar with Minecraft speedrunning and want to play drAAft, you should probably also uncheck the mod "StandardSettings".
+All other mods should be fine.
+NOT SEEDQUEUE THOUGH :)**

 Once you have installed all required mods and launched the game, you can log in to drAAft by clicking on the enchanted golden bucket in the main menu: